Please submit CORA requests for OIT records in writing:

 - Email: email@example.com

 OIT does not charge for the first hour of research and retrieval of public records.
 After the first hour, OIT charges $20 per hour to research and retrieve public records.
-When the number of pages needed exceeds 25 pages, OIT will charge $0.25 per page for all documents photocopied.
+If the record cannot be transmitted electronically and when the number of pages needed exceeds 25 pages, OIT will charge $0.25 per page for all documents photocopied or printed out.

 Learn more about CORA in the Colorado Revised Statute, C.R.S. § 24-72-200.1 to 206 (PDF).